Alcoa and Emirates Global Aluminum sign major, long-term alumina supply agreement

 The contract includes options for EGA to choose Alcoa’s low-carbon EcoSourceTM alumina, the aluminum industry’s only low-carbon alumina brand.

-EcoSource is produced with no more than 0.6 tons of carbon dioxide equivalents (CO2e) per tonne of alumina (scope 1 and scope 2 emissions), which is half of the industry’s average of 1.2 tonnes of CO2e.
+EcoSource is produced with no more than 0.6 tons of carbon dioxide equivalents (CO2e) per ton of alumina (scope 1 and scope 2 emissions), which is half of the industry’s average of 1.2 tons of CO2e.
 This measurement includes direct emissions from the Company’s bauxite mining and alumina refining processes and indirect emissions from the energy consumed in those processes.